schirrel/desafios-css/en/challenge-9.md

 #### Requirements
   Is desirable that:
 - Create a dashboard-style layout with at least side menu and main content
-- Create cards arranged in * grid system ', at least four cards.
+- Create cards arranged in *grid system*, at least four cards.
 - The page is suitable to be resized.